hinto-janai/someday/README.md

 and a writer that:
 - Wants to make changes to data, lock-free
 - Wants to "publish" those changes ASAP to new readers, lock-free
-- Doesn't "publish" data at an extremely fast rate (e.g, 100,000 times a second)
+- Doesn't need to "publish" data at an extremely fast rate (e.g, 100,000 times a second)